Home

 Actually, several things, and the following facts help to balance the power budget.

-Often sensors don’t need to be read very frequently anyway and a wireless sensor only needs to be powered up long enough to take a reading and then transmit its data.
+Often sensors don’t need to be read very frequently anyway and a wireless sensor only needs to be powered up long enough to take a reading and to transmit its data.
 In fact, it can actually sleep in between readings, which may be most of the time...and sleeping is of course a low-energy activity.
 Also...

 A special wireless networking standard (Zigbee) has even been produced to help support this slothful activity.

 It may not be necessary for a sensor to transmit every time it takes a reading, especially if the next reading hasn’t changed since the last one.
+And if the data isn't needed in 'real time', it can be stored in memory (buffered) and only transmitted at required intervals, perhaps every minute or only once a day.

 So balancing the power budget is do-able, though more difficult when the wireless sensor is on a 24/7 shift in a hospital, and isn’t allowed to sleep.
 In this case power may need to be transferred by another option.